About the course

 The MA in TESOL at Hull is unusual in that we include a practical teaching component, with observed classroom practice an integral part of the course.
 As such, newcomers to teaching and experienced classroom practitioners alike can explore the role of a language teacher in the modern world.

 Our programme is designed to support both native/expert and developing English language users.
-We welcome applications from graduates with an IELTS average of at least 6, with a 5.5. minimum in all skills.
-Students with minimum language qualifications (IELTS of 7 or less) will attend a special module which aims to rapidly develop language and academic skills relevant to TESOL.
+We welcome applications from graduates with an IELTS average of at least 6.5 overall with at least 5.5 in all skills.

 Students joining the programme also have the opportunity to apply for the Trinity Certificate in Teaching English to Speakers of Other Languages.
 The Trinity CertTESOL is an internationally recognised professional English language teaching qualification.
 Eligible students will be able to study towards a practical, professional qualification at the same time as the Masters, increasing their actual classroom experience and future employability.
 Interested candidates will need to be assessed and interviewed for this programme separately, demonstrating a high level of competence in spoken and written English, whether English is their first, second or additional language.